Works of art for Glastonbury Mural trail

-The Glastonbury Mural Trail (downloadable leaflet with trail map) was put together by artist Kim von Coels of The Krumble Empire, Glastonbury Town Council and the Glastonbury Chamber of Commerce and Tourism.
+The Glastonbury Mural Trail was put together by artist Kim von Coels of The Krumble Empire, Glastonbury Town Council and the Glastonbury Chamber of Commerce and Tourism.
 It leads visitors through the colourful town, taking in the works of art that help make Glastonbury so unique.

 A mural was commissioned to mark the start of the trail in the main car park outside the information centre.
 The Avalon Marshes Mural was unveiled on Tuesday 6th August 2019 at St Dunstan’s House, 1 Magdalene Street where the Glastonbury Tourist Information Centre is housed.